 What roles are in essence?
 Well I believe that apart of hardware and network protocol specialists (as the devices have to consume almost no power, and transmit reliably data), there is a lot of space for System Architects and Business Analysts to design the business case and the process itself, and what is most important (I think) Data Scientists, that will build data models used in prediction.
 Only then we can automate actions, see into the future of our assets and make sure we act before our clients are affected by asset malfunction.

 There is a forecast that the growth of IoT will be fastest in natural resources, utilities, transportation and insurance.
-Microsoft will focus on manufacturing, public sector, retail and health.
+Microsoft will focus on manufacturing, public sector, retail and healthcare sector.
 I am still looking for opportunities there, potential business cases, that could inspire all of us to make our life easier.
 An interesting example has been given by Duncan Macmillan from Berendsen.
 They are using RFID chips on the linen to identify where the asset has been sent to, and when and from where it has been returned.
 Also they are able to count number of machine washes per linen and make sure it survives declared by manufacturer number of washes before it is useless.
 Imagine amount of data needed for such operation – it is possible and cost effective only using cloud, and Microsoft IoT Suite seems to be the right answer.

 Do you see the Things to a new world?